HolmesLab/holmeslab/docs/cahbir/booking-rooms.md

 That should be all you need to make a reservation.
 (You don’t even need to find and use a fourth bullet type for a list in a mass e-mail!)
 Selecting a reservation from the grid view will allow you to cancel if your group made the reservation.

-Please let us know if you have any problems or if you would like a demonstration by e-mailing[cahbir-support@rutgers.edu](mailto:cahbir-support@rutgers.edu).
+Please let us know if you have any problems or if you would like a demonstration by e-mailing[cahbir-support#rutgers.edu](mailto:cahbir-support@rutgers.edu).

-Booking MRI Testing Room:

 Booking MRI Scans: